hoanduy27/ms232-de-cassandra-storm/README.md

 ```

 # Storm progress
-- Created a Spout to read from
+- Created 2 spouts to read bronze tables in Cassandra.
+- Writing-up 2 Bolts for silver data tables (Only TODO now).
+- Set up the storm topology.

 # Known bugs
 - With cassandra=5.0*: